-- Because incomes and riches vary, we should have a graduated income tax for individuals and a similar tax for businesses-first because the need for public works would be endless and second because the more fortunate had a greater moral responsibility for the well-being of the less so and for society as a whole.
-(Wasn't the existence of such responsibility patently obvious?) - He said (perhaps a tad facetiously) that the rich, particularly the Captains of Industry-our CEOs-should be required to wear trousers outfitted with glass pockets, in order that we could easily see how much was in them. - There should be a commonly recognized limit to income and profit.
-Obviously, each individual required, as noted, enough to live decently, and each business required enough to produce its products at the highest level of quality.
-But, if these amounts were exceeded, it would only be right that the excess be given, voluntarily, to organizations specializing in some aspect of the public good. - "Sales" and "discounts" should be banned because (again: wasn't it obvious?) such were only created so that one seller might gain advantage over or destroy another.
+- consulting these ledgers, we could easily see why we had been asked to pay the amount a seller was asking for any item or service.
+(If prices had been fairly determined, what was there to hide?) - Because incomes and riches vary, we should have a graduated income tax for individuals and a similar tax for businesses-first, because the need for public works would be endless, and, second, because-it was patently obvious-the more fortunate had a much greater moral responsibility for the well-being of the less so and for society as a whole. - He said (perhaps a tad facetiously) that the rich, particularly the Captains of Industry, should be required to wear trousers outfitted with glass pockets-so we could easily see how much was in them. - There should be a commonly recognized limit to income and profit.
+Obviously, each individual required, as noted, enough to live decently, and each business required enough to produce its products at the highest quality.
+But, if these amounts were exceeded, it would only be right that the excess be given, voluntarily, to organizations specializing in some aspect of the public good. - "Sales" and "discounts" should be banned because (wasn't it obvious?) they were only created so that one seller might gain advantage over or destroy another.
 Anyone running any kind of business needed a certain number of paying customers to pay their expenses and maintain their families.
 Hence, markdowns of any sort were, by definition, always harmful, whether that harm was overt (putting competitors out of business) or covert (forcing companies harmed by others' discounts to lay off perfectly good and needy workers). - All essential items (milk, for instance, or, in winter, warm coats), wherever sold, should be offered at a fixed price because, other things being equal, it cost more or less the same to produce them (so much for raw materials, so much for the work done to make them, so much for overhead, etc.).
-Such policy assumed there would no longer be any need for buyers to heed one of laissez-faire's central, time-wasting, anxiety-producing, tenets: caveat emptor-"Let the buyer beware!"-the aphorism itself being proof positive of the corrupt nature of the economic system which generated it.
-Indeed, the watch phrase of all forms of trade where honest dealings were practiced should be: sit emptor secures-"Let the buyer be secure"! - To avoid emotional upset and any temptation to shirk or decrease the quality of work, within any given line of work everyone should be paid the same.15 The point of work was to produce goods and services of highest quality.
-If some got more for doing the same job, those denied that advantage would, more than likely, be resentful, might slack off, or seek to undermine the more fortunate.
-Motivation under such a system would be what it should be: to do the work so well that one could take pride in the one's efforts and be subsequently chosen, on the basis of a fine reputation, for other work by others.
-Those infrequently or never chosen would be-as should be the case-encouraged to find other employ.
+Such policy in place there would no longer be any need for buyers to heed one of laissez-faire's central, time-wasting, anxiety-producing tenets: caveat emptor (this aphorism itself proof positive of the anti-social nature of that system).
+Indeed, the watch phrase of all forms of trade should be sit emptor securus ("let the buyer be secure"). - To avoid emotional upset and any temptation to shirk or decrease the quality of work, within any given line of work everyone should be paid the same.20 The point of work was to produce goods and services of highest quality.
+If some got more for doing the same job, those denied the advantage would, more than likely, be resentful, might slack off, or seek to undermine the more fortunate.
+Motivation under such a policy would be what it should be: to do